OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/SimplifyGeoLayerGeometry/SimplifyGeoLayerGeometry.md

 See the [automated tests](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python-test/tree/master/test/commands/SimplifyGeoLayerGeometry).

-The following GeoLayer data are used in the examples[^2].
-Note that these examples correspond to the automated tests.
+The following GeoLayer data are used in the examples.
-[^2]: The examples assume that the GeoLayer has *already* been read into the GeoProcessor from a file.
+The examples assume that the GeoLayer has *already* been read into the GeoProcessor from a file.

 **<p style="text-align: left;">
 Example GeoLayer Data